The Story of Cain and Abel, 1-16

 - Adam’s existence was preceded by that of inferior ‘humanoid’ populations, who were now widely scattered;

 - Adam is expressing fear of future populations (according to v25, Adam would go on to have further descendants);

 - Adam’s fear is groundless: he did not know that he and his family were the only humans who existed;

 - The supposed ‘killers’ were not other people, but wild animals.

 ‘There are evidently other human beings assumed to exist outside of the garden, people whom Cain fears will retaliate for his murder of Abel and from whom he picks a wife and settles in the “land of Nod” (Gen. 4:16).
 If Adam is the first human, how can this be?
 I do not find conventional explanations helpful here, such as the hypothesis that Adam and Eve actually had many more children—boys and girls not mentioned in the narrative, who apparently procreated with each other and then, for some undisclosed reason, left Eden to settle elsewhere and from whom Cain would have found a wife among his sisters or nieces.’
 Enns suggests that if Adam is regarded as ‘proto-Israel’ (rather than as a literal historical figure and the first human being) then the presence of other people is no longer a problem.

-The Lord put a mark on Cain so that non-one who found him would kill him – more literally, ‘…gave a sign to Cain’.
+The Lord put a mark on Cain so that no-one who found him would kill him – more literally, ‘…gave a sign to Cain’.
 It may be that the city built by Cain (v17) is to be regarded as a city of refuge, Num 35:9-34), and would thus be the protective ‘sign’ given to him.

 East of Eden – and thus no longer associated with his parents.